Day 1, 16:00, Boston

 "Take care, Rashel"

-Once the phone was back in place, Rashel trudged back to her corridor, weighing the leftover coins in her hand but feeling almost weightless with the sorrow taken off.
+Once the phone was back in place, Rashel trudged back to her room, weighing the leftover coins in her hand but feeling almost weightless with the sorrow taken off.
 She supposed Nyala's death had only hit her that hard because of the emotional turmoil she'd been in for the last couple of days.
 Elliot's words had been the balm she needed to cover that emotional wound with.

 She locked the door behind herself and dug her toes into the scratchy surface of the carpet.
-It actually felt good to have a room to herself.
+It felt good to have a room to herself.
 Being shackled in a warehouse, a truck and a cellar with other people in need of rescue had never been her favorite pastime.
 She appreciated having her solitude back, to gather her wits and clear her head.
 Most importantly, to catch up on sleep.
 She was practically useless after so many hours of no proper rest.

 Whether kidnapped or not, he was gone and although Quinn had reached out as far as he could with his mind, they must have had a method of transport nearby to ensure an impeccable escape.
 There was no finding Timmy when they were exhausted, nutrition-deprived and wounded.
 It had been Quinn's idea to search out a relatively safe place for the day to allow them both to recover and regain their wits after the chaotic night.